shirara1016/statistical_test_for_vit_attention/readme.md

-# Statistical Test for Attention Map in Vision Transformer
+# Statistical Test for Attention Maps in Vision Transformers
-This pacakge is the implementation of the paper "Statistical Test for Attention Map in Vision Transformer" for experiments.
+This pacakge is the implementation of the paper "Statistical Test for Attention Maps in Vision Transformers" for experiments.

 ## Installation & Requirements
 This pacakage has the following dependencies: